M0SSAD/FundMe/README.md

 - **Gas-Optimized Operations**: Features both standard and gas-efficient withdrawal methods (`withdraw()` and `cheaperWithdraw()`)
 - **Receive and Fallback Functions**: Handles direct ETH transfers to the contract address by routing them to the fund() function
 - **Multi-Network Support**: Configured for deployment on local Anvil, Ethereum Sepolia, and zkSync Sepolia testnets
+- **AI-Generated Frontend**: Complete web interface built with HTML, CSS, and JavaScript for contract interaction
 - **Comprehensive Testing**: Includes unit and integration tests using Foundry's testing utilities and cheatcodes
 - **Fork Testing**: Supports testing against live networks using Foundry's forking capabilities
 - **Automated Scripts**: Provides deployment and interaction scripts for streamlined contract management